patrickmarmion/CRM-Migration/README.md

 To the root directory you will need to add a .env File.
 You can copy and paste the contents of the .envSample file and fill in the PandaDoc Access token.

-In the Credentials Folder you will need to add 3 files: ‘credentials.json’, ‘refresh.json’, ‘token.json’.
+In the Credentials Folder you will need to add a file: ‘credentials.json’.
 Both the refresh.json & the token.json files can be left empty.
-However, in your credentials.json file you will need to copy and paste the contents of the Google OAuth Client file which you downloaded earlier.
+However, in your locally created credentials.json file you will need to copy and paste the contents of the Google OAuth Client file which you downloaded earlier.
 There is a credentialsSample.json file so you can check that it is correct, obviously yours will have data.

 ## Run the Script